dolfly/pyredis/README.md

 redis-client-libary
 ===================

-redis client libary in python.
+redis client library in python.

 This libary needs a lot of work.
 You will find the tasks in tasks.md